snowplow-archive/snowplow.github.com/_posts/2014-08-27-snowplow-ios-tracker-0.1.0-released.md

                                                             namespace:@"cloudfront"];
 {% endhighlight %}

-You can add some additional information, like a user ID:
+You can easily add some additional information to each event, such as a user ID:

 {% highlight objective-c %}
 [tracker setUserId:"a73e94"];
 {% endhighlight %}

+For in-depth information on using the Snowplow iOS Tracker, please see the [wiki page] [wiki].

+<h2><a name="mobile-context">3.
+Mobile context</a></h2>

-The Tracker automatically grabs the users timezone, user language and other similar details without needing you to set it.
+The Tracker automatically grabs the user's timezone, user language and other details, in a similar fashion to the Snowplow JavaScript Tracker.

-For mobile specfic contextual data, we grab that information as well as add to the context using the [mobile context schema][mobile-context].
+The Tracker also grabs a set of mobile-specific contextual data, which we add to each event's context array following the [mobile context schema] [mobile-context].

-We can fire some events like so:
+We can then fire some events like so:

 {% highlight objective-c %}
 [tracker trackPageView:@"www.example.com"
                  title:@"example page"